GNOME/gtk/docs/reference/gtk/running.md

 `gl-disable-gles`
 : Don't allow the use of OpenGL GLES API.
 This forces GL to be used

+`gl-prefer-gl`
+: Prefer OpenGL over OpenGL ES.
+This was the default behavior before GTK 4.14.

 `gl-egl`
 : Use an EGL context on X11 or Windows